ppkgtmm/fake-news-detection/README.md

 ```
 ### Tune parameters
 - By default, best output model is saved to modeling/outputs directory
-- As well, parameter performance is stored to modeling/outputs/lr_tuning_results.csv
+- As well, parameter performance is stored to modeling/outputs directory
 - Tuning part also require 8 GB of RAM by default but the limit is configurable by editing driver_memory in config/modeling.yaml
 ```sh
 python3 run_tuning.py